 as above, player can do 1 or 2 special things for a special sound

 there is a transition between them (we talked about accumulated activity, and also arms overhead for 3 seconds, etc. The two could also be assigned to left zone and right zone.

-Alphabet Used
+Alphabet Used (marked in red)